xshthkr/prs-cuda/README.md

 Elapsed time: 1.451018 seconds
 ```

+The algorithm discovered a solution with a score of `0.055679` in `1.45` seconds.
+This is a `36.7` times speedup.

 This CUDA-accelerated algorithm gave us a faster and more accurate result compared to the CPU-based implementation.
 This demonstrates the significant improvements that parallelized algorithms can achieve over their sequential counterparts.

 ## Improvements and Considerations